Geneva High School (Ohio)

-Geneva High School is a four-year comprehensive school and an institute of secondary education located in Geneva, Ohio, USA.
+Geneva High School is a four-year comprehensive school and an institute of secondary education located in Geneva, Ohio, United States.
 It is a member of the Geneva Area City School District and is the largest school within the system.

 History

 The settlement of Geneva became an incorporated village in 1866.
 In 1807, the village built its first public school on Eagle Hill on the South Ridge; a one-room school built of logs.

 In 1868, the village passed a tax levy and constructed a building to house the Geneva Normal School.
 The purpose was to address a persistent shortage of teachers for the common schools in the area.
 This school was not a high school.
 Rather, it offered normal and commercial courses along with music to prepare students for teaching.
 Later, it also housed public school students in the higher grades.

 In 1871 the community of East Geneva built a two-room schoolhouse.
 The school served children in grades one through twelve.
 The East Geneva School District consolidated with the Geneva Area School District in 1960.

 In 1872 the first Geneva students completed twelve years of education.
 The graduating class of 1872 had just four students.
 These students had attended upper grade classes at the Geneva Normal School.

 It was not until 1881 that the village opened its first brick school building on the site where the old post office now stands.
 The school served students in grades one through eight.
 Plans were also in the works to build a new high school.

 1884 was the year the last high school class graduated from the Geneva Normal School.
 There were eight graduating Seniors.
 Construction was nearly complete on the new high school building.
 The new school opened in September 1884 serving students in grades nine through twelve.
 It was designed for two hundred students.